4BangerKovaaks/kovaaks-playlist-compendium/README.md

 - (2-3) **Valorant / CSGO Playlist** - **KovaaKsRevolvingBuffedSentinel** [Explanation](https://youtu.be/NWZcf9Rl6J8)

-*(Full fundamental playlist that gives you a ton of variety and includes tracking for VAL)*
+*(Full fundamental playlist that gives you a ton of variety and includes tracking for VAL & CSGO)*

 - (3-4)🥇 [**4BK - Benchmarks (Go to File - Make a copy)** *(These are just goated)*](https://youtu.be/tq6sBs3mXUY) / [Spreadsheet](https://docs.google.com/spreadsheets/d/1Habb_dFkWr5ffsuJdlrsE64oF7kIjbNu-gxqkDfV1r0/edit?usp=sharing)